SamanthaBooth81/Edinburgh-School-Of-Kathak/README.md

 ## Validator Testing

-HTML
+**HTML**

-No errors were returned when passing through the official W3C validator CSS
+No errors were returned when passing through the official W3C validator.

+**CSS**

-No errors were found when passing through the official (Jigsaw) validator
+No errors were found when passing through the official (Jigsaw) validator.

-Also put through WAVE to test colour contrast through out
+Also put through [WAVE](https://wave.webaim.org/) to test colour contrast through out.

 ## Deployment